Vectormike/personalblog/src/pages/blog/var_committed suicide.md

 ---
-title: "The var keyword is dead?"
+title: "Is var dead in JavaScript?"
 description: What really happened to the var keyword in JavaScript
 date: "2019-09-16"
 ---